spacetelescope/cubeviz/docs/image_viewers.rst

        * **Collapse Cube:** Mathematical operations (e.g. sum, mean, median, etc) that reduce the 3D cube to a 2D image
        * **Spatial Smoothing:** Smoothing in the spatial dimension.
 This operation applies to every plane in the 3D cube, resulting in a new 3D cube, which can be selected from the image-viewer drop-down menus.
        * **Moment Maps:** This calculates moments in the spectral axis over the entire cube, resulting in a 2D image.
-See :ref:`spectral-cube <spectral-cube:SpectralCube.moment>` spectral-cube for mathematical details.
+Mathematical details are given in the documentation for `spectral-cube <https://spectral-cube.readthedocs.io/en/stable/>`__.
        * **Arithmetic Operations:** Allows simple arithmetic on components of the data (e.g. change the wavelengths).

     * **View:** Controls of the view for the image viewers (e.g. hide and show labels, axes, menus; adjust formats and units).